Irssi

 Irssi (/fi/ (listen)) is an Internet Relay Chat (IRC) client program for Linux, FreeBSD, macOS and Microsoft Windows.
 It was originally written by Timo Sirainen, and released under the terms of the GNU GPL-2.0-or-later in January 1999.

-The program has a text-based user interface was written from scratch using C. It may be customized by editing its config files or by installing plugins and Perl scripts.
+The program has a text-based user interface written from scratch using C. It may be customized by editing its config files or by installing plugins and Perl scripts.
 Though initially developed for Unix-like operating systems, it has been successfully ported to both Windows and macOS.

 Features

 Irssi is written in the C programming language and in normal operation uses a text-mode user interface.

 According to the developers, Irssi was written from scratch, not based on ircII (like BitchX and epic).
 This freed the developers from having to deal with the constraints of an existing codebase, allowing them to maintain tighter control over issues such as security and customization.
 Numerous Perl scripts have been made available for Irssi to customise how it looks and operates.
 Plugins are available which add encryption and protocols such as ICQ and XMPP.

 Irssi may be configured by using its user interface or by manually editing its configuration files, which use a syntax resembling Perl data structures.